 Drying turnips preserves the light color, flavor, and nutrients of the vegetable.
 Dried turnips are terrific in soups (including homemade soup stocks) and stews.
 They also take up very little space and weigh almost nothing, which makes them very easy to store.

 03 of 06

 These savory, crunchy kale chips are a healthy alternative to potato chips.
 They are so tasty, don't be surprised if your batch disappears as soon as you make it.
 Flavor them with salt, nutritional yeast, or any other spice topping for an extra tasty treat.

 Baked butternut squash chips are a crunchy, delicious snack that is both savory and naturally sweet.
 They don't take long to make in your oven and are much healthier than conventional chips.
 Skip the expense and grease of deep-fried versions.Continue to 5 of 6 below.

 Celery is essential to soup stocks and to the mirepoix blend of celery, carrot, and onion that is the backbone of so many savory dishes.
 When you only need a stalk or two and don't have any fresh celery on hand, dried celery will usually work fine.

 06 of 06

-Okay, so mushrooms aren't technically vegetables.
-But they go together in so many savory dishes.
+Mushrooms aren't technically vegetables, but they go together in so many savory dishes.
 Mushrooms dry beautifully using the oven method.
 When rehydrated in hot water, their texture is almost identical to fresh mushrooms.